officialrealTM/mcserver_installer/README.md

 - Creating Minecraft Server start-scripts (including a check if the correct Java Version is selcted)
 - Adjustable RAM-Allocation when installing a Minecraft Server
 - Installed Servers are stored in Sub-Folders, to install more than one instance
-- Support for multiple Linux Distributions
+- Support for multiple Linux Distributions (Ubuntu & Debian)

 ### Minecraft Vanilla Features:
 - Supported Minecraft Vanilla Versions: Minecraft 1.7.X - 1.19.X